manpages/miph/day02/README.md

-Von Neumann architecture and ASM Flow Control (en)
+Von Neumann architecture and ASM (en)
 ===

 Theory
 ---

-Here we talk about how (most of modern) computers work, covering Von Neumann architecture and how does it realate to ASM execution flow. @avelenko
+Here we talk about how (most of modern) computers work, covering Von Neumann architecture and how does it realate to ASM. @avelenko

 Practice
 ---

- + Git @manpages
+ + Git basics @manpages
- + ASM @avelenko
+ + ASM basics @avelenko

 Dark Side
 ---